coatyio/coaty-js/docs/man/developer-guide.md

 should never execute operations on a local database context on this adapter in the constructor of such a class.

-To use the SQLite Cordova adapter, you need to install the cordova-sqlite-storage plugin as explained here: [cordova-sqlite-storage](https://www.npmjs.com/package/cordova-sqlite-storage).
+To use the SQLite Cordova adapter, yo need to add the npm module `cordova-sqlite-storage` as a dependency to your project's package.json and install it.
+The module version should correspond with the version of the `cordova-sqlite-storage` module specified in the `coaty` framework package definition as a peer dependency.

 To connect to a local SQLite database, specify `SqLiteCordovaAdapter` in your connection information and register the adapter before use: